 How Garcia Came to the Sanctuary

-Garcia was rescued from from a closing roadside zoo in Maryland.
-Following years of animal welfare violations, a legal settlement with this roadside zoo (Tri-State Zoological Park) was reached and 65 animals found safe, appropriate forever homes at reputable zoos and sanctuaries around the country.
+Garcia was rescued from a closing roadside zoo in Maryland.
+Following years of animal welfare violations, a legal settlement with this roadside zoo (Tri-State Zoological Park) was reached, and 65 animals found safe, appropriate forever homes at reputable zoos and sanctuaries around the country.
 This five-day rescue, led by PETA, opens the door for us to continue our mission of rescuing wild cats and other carnivores in need while working with larger, nationwide organizations that have greater reach

 Garcia is your typical looking raccoon, with his masked eyes and grey body.